rogerbinns/apsw/doc/dbapi.rst

 information is only obtained on request.

 There is no rowcount.
 Row counts don't make sense in SQLite any way.
-SQLite returns results on row at a time, not calculating the next result row until you ask for it.
+SQLite returns results one row at a time, not calculating the next result row until you ask for it.
 Consequently getting a rowcount would have to calculate all the result rows and would not reduce the amount of effort needed.